lwjglgamedev/lwjglbook-bookcontents-leg/chapter27/chapter27.md

 The information contained in the `weights` and `boneIds` is used to construct the `Mesh` data.
 The information contained in the boneList will be used later when calculating animation data.

 Let’s go back to the `loadAnimGameItem` method.
-Once we have created the Meshes,  we also get the transformation which is applied to the  root node which will be used also to calculate the final transformatio.
+Once we have created the Meshes,  we also get the transformation which is applied to the  root node which will be used also to calculate the final transformation.
 After that , we need to process the hierarchy of nodes, which is done  in the `processNodesHierarchy` method.
 This method is quite simple, It just traverses the nodes hierarchy starting from the root node constructing a tree of nodes.

 ```java
 private static Node processNodesHierarchy(AINode aiNode, Node parentNode) {